 Two notes:

 The query on the 'bigtable' collection is indeed using a collection scan, since there isn't any predicate on that collection.
 The query on the foreign collection ('user') may well be using an index.
-There's no great way to tell at the moment, but coming in 3.4.3 you could use $indexStats to determine if the $lookup is using an index (waiting on the fix for SERVER-27253).
+There's no great way to tell at the moment, but coming in 3.4.3 you could use $indexStats to determine if the $lookup is using an index (waiting on the fix for ).
 In general, if the 'user' collection has an index beginning with 'code', I would expect it to choose that index.
 Currently the $lookup stage invokes the planner on every lookup, so it will behave as if it's executing the query {code: {$eq: <value of user_code>}}.
 Unfortunately, the plan chosen may depend on the value used, but usually it doesn't.
 So you can use an explain on a query of this shape to make sure it's using an index.

 If you want to ensure that the query on the foreign collection is also incorporating the predicate on 'user.country', you'll need to add an $unwind between the $lookup and the $match.
 Without an $unwind, the semantics are slightly different, since the document {user: [{country: "US"}, {country: "UK"}]} will match the predicate, but the document {user: {country: "UK"}} will not.